Welcome to the web resource for integrated management of Western Flower Thrips and Tomato Spotted Wilt Virus in the

 The research behind these tools was supported by the California Tomato Research Institute (CTRI), the California Pepper Commission (Calpepper), and the California Leafy Greens Research Board (Calgreens).

-As the season progresses we will update the map with information on thrips and TSWV levels.
-The risk is low everywhere currently except in Fresno, where overwintering of resistance breaking TSWV has been confirmed; the risk here is low to moderate.
-We'll update the color of the regions through the season, following a traffic signal approach.
-Everything is green right now.
+As the season progresses we will update the map with information about detection of resistance-breaking TSWV.
+Risk levels are indicated using a simple traffic signal scheme, where green is low risk, amber is moderate risk and red is high risk.
+The risk is low everywhere currently except in Fresno, where overwintering of resistance breaking TSWV has been confirmed.
 Read the updates for specific areas for more information or contact your local UCCE adviser.